trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-06-18 17:00:50 MDT.
+The information below was last updated at 2021-06-19 16:55:18 MDT.

-COVID vaccination update for June 18, 2021:
+COVID vaccination update for June 19, 2021:

--   Total shots given: 31,417,347
+-   Total shots given: 31,836,378
--   Shots per 100 people: 82.2
+-   Shots per 100 people: 83.3
--   Shots reported today: 532,255 (new record!)
+-   Shots reported today: 419,031
 -   Inventory: 5.9 days (at avg pace)
--   Adults w/ 1+ Shots: 76.5%
+-   Adults w/ 1+ Shots: 76.6%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

+Note: Weekend updates are incomplete

 ![](Plots/plot_main.png)

-In total, Canada is now up to 31.4 million shots given – which is 92.2% of the total 34.1 million doses available.
-Over the past 7 days, 2.6 million doses have been delivered to provinces.
+In total, Canada is now up to 31.8 million shots given – which is 92.2% of the total 34.5 million doses available.
+Over the past 7 days, 3.1 million doses have been delivered to provinces.

-And so far 6.4 million are fully vaccinated with two shots.
+And so far 6.8 million are fully vaccinated with two shots.

 ![](Plots/plot_total.png)

 Canada’s daily pace:

-Our 7-day average pace of administering shots: 453,839/day over the past week and 406,147/day the week prior.
+Our 7-day average pace of administering shots: 455,991/day over the past week and 410,279/day the week prior.

 We can use the latest average daily pace to project where vaccination rates are soon headed.
 (Next tweet).